dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Importantly, SAFETY(j, k) is preserved because upon (re-)execution of a j-transaction it decreased `ValidTo `to j.
 This guarantees that every k > j will be validated after the j execution.

-Next we tackle the initial transaction execution loop, allowing threads to steal initial execution tasks using another synchronization counter initialExecutionDoneTo that tracks initial transaction invocations.
+Next we tackle the initial transaction execution loop, allowing threads to steal initial execution tasks using another synchronization counter initialExecutedTo that tracks initial transaction invocations.
 However, rather than waiting for all initial execution to complete to start validation, we will interleave them with validation.
 This improves performance since early detection of conflicts, especially in low-index transactions, can prevent aborts later.

 The interleaved scheduler supporting ABORTED is called S-3 and works as follows: